-Hope For the "Undermothered" Child
+Hope For The "Undermothered" Child

 Dr. Chris Stroble / Published November 28, 2024

-The first time I heard the term "undermothered" child was when I read Jasmin Lee Cori's book, The Emotionally Absent Mother.
-I had been searching for a book that would help me understand my relationship with my mother and why I felt the way I did.
-Jasmin's book brought me relief from my emotional pain.
+The first time I heard the term "undermothered" was when I read Jasmin Lee Cori's book, The Emotionally Absent Mother.
+I had been searching for a book that would help me understand my relationship with my mother, and why I felt the way I did.
+Jasmin's book brought me relief from my emotional distress.
 Reading her book brought me great comfort and clarity.
 I'm grateful to have had the opportunity to tell her how her book impacted me and thank her for writing it.

 10 Messages a Child Needs from a Mother.